-The punishment is not executed but the context shows it would have been carried out while she was early in her pregnancy.
+The punishment is not executed but the context shows it would have been carried out while she was about three months into her pregnancy.
 There are other examples of laws that seem to make no provision for when the woman is pregnant:

 13 Suppose a man marries a woman, but after going in to her, he dislikes her 14 and makes up charges against her, slandering her by saying, “I married this woman; but when I lay with her, I did not find evidence of her virginity.”
 15 The father of the young woman and her mother shall then submit the evidence of the young woman’s virginity to the elders of the city at the gate.
 16 The father of the young woman shall say to the elders: “I gave my daughter in marriage to this man but he dislikes her; 17 now he has made up charges against her, saying, ‘I did not find evidence of your daughter’s virginity.’
 But here is the evidence of my daughter’s virginity.”
 Then they shall spread out the cloth before the elders of the town.
 18 The elders of that town shall take the man and punish him; 19 they shall fine him one hundred shekels of silver (which they shall give to the young woman’s father) because he has slandered a virgin of Israel.
 She shall remain his wife; he shall not be permitted to divorce her as long as he lives.